 Ollantaytambo, apart from its imposing fort, has stone streets that date from before the arrival of the Spanish.
 Moray and Moras are a testimony to the advanced scientific abilities of the Incas.
 They are both postcard-perfect places that will delight any budding photographers.
 Chinchero, home to traditional textile markets and historic sites, is well worth a few hours.
 Finally, locals generally agree that the best views of the entire Sacred Valley are found at the fortress of Pisac.
 There, you can also wander through another of the region’s best markets.

-Of course, Machu Picchu will leave you awestruck, but there much more to see- so much more!
+Of course, Machu Picchu will leave you awestruck, but there is much more to see- so much more!

 A place you will regret leaving